 The pair state in the letter that they write on behalf of all secondary schools in Buckinghamshire, and urge the government to urgently provide more cash for the lowest funded schools in the country.

-The letter, says: “We do not seek special treatment for our sector of schools, nor for Buckinghamshire, but ask that you urgently provide additional funding to all of the lowest-funded schools in England for the forthcoming financial year, pending the introduction of the delayed National Funding Formula.
+The letter (which can be read in full on our letters page), says: “We do not seek special treatment for our sector of schools, nor for Buckinghamshire, but ask that you urgently provided additional funding to all of the lowest-funded schools in England for the forthcoming financial year, pending the introduction of the delayed National Funding Formula.

-“We strongly believe that to inflict yet another year of hardship on the schools who for many years have suffered the most from the iniquitous national funding set-up would be extremely damaging.”
+“We strongly believe that to inflict yet another year of hardship on the schools who for many years have suffered the most from the iniquitous national funding set-up wouyld be extremely damaaging.”

 An excerpt read: “If we were based in Wandsworth, a typical Bucks secondary school would receive around an extra £400,000 to £500,000 pa.
 Even being funded at the levels of local authorities on our boarders would generate an additional £200,000 to £500,000 pa.